0cjs/8bitdev/src/pmon/pmon.md

       ..    $00 value indicating end of entry ──────────────────────────────────────────────────────────

-Parameter values are stored starting at the address given in $03-$04 above in the same order as listed in the parameters list, each using only on the amount of storage required for that parameter.
+Paramvals are stored starting at the address given in $03-$04 above in the same order as listed in the parameters list, each using only on the amount of storage required for that parameter.

 Each entry in the parameter list is two or four bytes.
 The first two are always the parameter and byte specifying the type.
 "Immediate" parameters will be followed by two more bytes specifying the address to be called (JSR) by the parser read and process subsequent input from the user.
-(The command character and parameter character will be placed in registers before the call.)
+(The command character and paramchar will be placed in registers before the call.)
 On return from the immediate parameter read routine the cursor may have moved but the user will still be in parameter input mode for the current command.

 The types are as follows; `Stg` indicates the number of bytes of storage used in the parameter value storage area.